 Approaches and attitudes in handling complex and novel engineering design problems, innovation, creativity, and entrepreneurship.
 Representative engineering problems are assigned to individuals or groups.
 The assigned problems vary widely in nature and extent.
 Solution processes require use of a variety of existing knowledge and engineering techniques from other courses, but also ingenuity and imagination.
 Design solutions must include consideration of requirements specifications, preliminary conceptual design, layout design, manufacturing plan, acceptance requirements and maintenance plan.

-Mark's Mechanical Engineers' Handbook.
-Hubka and Eder, Engineering Design.
+Marks' Standard Handbook for Mechanical Engineers Hubka and Eder, Engineering Design